Adversarially Regularized Autoencoders

-Experiments apply ARAE to discretized images and sentences, and demonstrate that the key properties of the model.
-Using the latent variable model (ARAE-GAN), the model is able to generate varied samples that can be quantitatively shown to cover the input spaces and to generate consistent image and sentence manipulations by moving around in the latent space via interpolation and offset vector arithmetic.
-Using the discrete encoder, the model can be used in a semi-supervised setting to give improvement in a sentence inference task.
-When the ARAE model is trained with task-specific adversarial regularization, the model improves the current best results on sentiment transfer reported in \cite{Shen2017} and produces compelling outputs on a topic transfer task using only a single shared code space.
-All outputs are listed in the Appendix \ref{app:sheet} and code is available at \textit{(removed for review)}.
+Experiments apply ARAE to discretized images and text sequences.
+The latent variable model is able to generate varied samples that can be quantitatively shown to cover the input spaces and to generate consistent image and sentence manipulations by moving around in the latent space via interpolation and offset vector arithmetic.
+When the ARAE model is trained with task-specific adversarial regularization, the model improves upon strong results on sentiment transfer reported in \citet{Shen2017} and produces compelling outputs on a topic transfer task using only a single shared space.
+Code is available at \url{https://github.com/jakezhaojb/ARAE}.